arint01/solana-txn-count/README.md

-# Integral Get Solana Transaction Count
+# Solana Transaction Count / Indexer

 ## Overview
 This Node.js script processes a list of Solana addresses to count their total transactions, including those of associated stake accounts.